Frequently Asked Questions

 Spirit League sport seasons are typically 10 weeks long.

 Registration fees cover the costs of facility rentals for 10 weeks of play, uniforms, individual and team photos, trophy, coach’s gift and season end party.

 Once registration closes, Spirit League staff will form teams, divisions, and play times.
 (Spirit League does not have tryouts or pre-season evaluations.)
 The goal is to create the most balanced teams possible.
 There are many factors that are used in this process including but not limited to the following:

 - Specific requests of parents for team assignments or to play with a particular friend;

 - Amount of parents volunteering to coach; and

 - Athlete’s abilities as rated by parents and coaches from previous seasons.

 Parents will be notified approximately two weeks prior to the start of the season with their athlete’s team assignment, time of play, and calendar for the season.

 Assigning play times is directly related to the amount of athletes per division and facilities available.
 Division 3 (ages 6-9 years) will typically play first.
-Division 2, (ages 9-13 years) and Division 1, (ages 13-22 years) our will have varying game times, depending on registrations.
+Division 2, (ages 9-13 years) and Division 1, (ages 13-22 years) may have varying game times, depending on registrations.
 Please note that play times for teams in Divisions 2 and 1 may vary each week due to rotating team schedules.